With few exceptions, names work better than initials.

 So why do so many smaller accounting firms choose to use their initials instead of their actual names?

 The only difference between you and them is, you know, the 150,000 additional professionals working to spread the brand worldwide.
 Oh, and the hundreds of millions of dollars they spend every year in advertising and PGA sponsorships.
+You’re probably not in the same category.
+Fewer boots on the ground, and a tiny fraction of their marketing budget.

-When you’re really prominent, you can call yourself whatever the heck you want with total impunity.
+Of course, when you’re really prominent, you can call yourself whatever the heck you want with total impunity.
 Just look at [The artist formerly known as] Prince.

 More importantly, it’s what Ries and Trout call “The No-Name Trap” in one of my favorite marketing books, “Positioning: The Battle for The Mind.”